Admissions Procedures and Information

 The History Department Does Not Require the GRE Exam.

-Applicants will be notified as to whether they have been admitted in the last two weeks of April, but no earlier.
-Please keep this in mind, and do not call either Graduate Studies, the Graduate Advisor, or the History Department to find out whether you have been admitted until after April 30.
+Applicants will be notified as to whether they have been admitted in the first week of May.
+Please keep this in mind, and do not call Graduate Studies, the Graduate Advisor, or the History Department to find out whether you have been admitted until after April 30.

-To apply for university graduate admission one must apply online.
-For further information about the application process at SJSU go to the Graduate Studies website and click on "Prospective Students," where you will find all pertinent information.
+To apply for university graduate admission one must first apply online (CalState Apply).
+For further information about the application process at SJSU go to the Graduate Studies website and click on "Prospective Students," where you will find all pertinent information. http://www.sjsu.edu/graduateadmissions/ .

 BE SURE TO SEND THE OFFICIAL TRANSCRIPTS TO GRADUATE STUDIES AND NOT TO THE HISTORY DEPARTMENT OR THE HISTORY GRADUATE ADVISOR.